NikR-Os/1800_202510_BBY20/README.md

 ## Contributors
 - **Nikolas Rose** - BCIT CST Student who enjoys programming and has a passion for gaming and hiking.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **Berenice** - BCIT CST Student, So excited to learn how to write code!
 ---

 ## Acknowledgments